Cold Milk for Acidity: Does It Help, When to Drink It & Key Limitations

 - Abdominal discomfort

-For such individuals, drinking milk may worsen digestive discomfort instead of relieving it.
+For such individuals, drinking milk may worsen digestive discomfort instead of relieving it, especially in cases of lactose intolerance and milk-related bloating.

 Cold Milk for Acidity at Night